Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 I will not describe all the steps as their docs explains it better than me : [https://forestry.io/docs/quickstart/tour/](https://forestry.io/docs/quickstart/tour/ "https://forestry.io/docs/quickstart/tour/")

-My recommendation is to use Master branch from your github repository and if you do not want content to be published, set Draft to ON.
+My recommendation is to use Master branch from your GitHub repository and if you do not want content to be published, set Draft to ON.

 More info: [https://forestry.io](https://forestry.io "https://forestry.io")